LONGi Hi-MO 6 580W vs Canadian Solar TOPBiHiKu7 580W

 Which is better, LONGi Hi-MO 6 580W or Canadian Solar TOPBiHiKu7 580W?

-The Canadian Solar TOPBiHiKu7 580W wins this comparison by a decisive margin.
+The Canadian Solar TOPBiHiKu7 580W wins this comparison by a clear margin.
 It offers better long-term durability with 15-year warranty.
 For most residential installations, the Canadian Solar TOPBiHiKu7 580W is the stronger choice.

 Which panel is more efficient, LONGi Hi-MO 6 580W or Canadian Solar TOPBiHiKu7 580W?